crazywig/RawGame/README.md

 - Efficient and modern, only 32 bytes per quad and uses geometry shader to create quads from points.
 Nearly all the work is done on the GPU

 ## Sound
-- DirectSound and OpenAL supported currently
+- DirectSound and OpenAL plugins currently available
 - No limit on number of simultaneous sounds playing
 - Volume and Panning
 - Mixing is done in RawGame and not in the backends, giving a more consistent performance and sound across all platforms